ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Related Work

 \subsection{DETR and Its Variants}

 DETR \cite{carion2020end} proposed a Transformer-based end-to-end object detector without using hand-designed components like prior anchor design and NMS.
-In recent years, DETR has progressed a lot and also exhibits its strong ability in object detection compared with classic detection method \cite{zhu2021deformable, meng2021conditional, li2022dn, zhang2023dino, wang2022anchor, liu2022dab}.
-Deformable DETR \cite{zhu2021deformable} proposes a deformable attention module to sample the value of adaptive positions around the reference point and utilize the multi-level features to mitigate the slow convergence and high complexity issues of DETR.
-DAB-DETR \cite{liu2022dab} provides explicit positional prior for each query to let the cross-attention module focus on a local region corresponding to a target object by using anchor box size.
-DN-DETR \cite{li2022dn} and DINO \cite{zhang2023dino} design a de-noising auxiliary task that bypass the bipartite graph matching, which not only accelerates training convergence but also achieves a better training result.
+In recent years, DETR has progressed a lot and also exhibits its strong ability in object detection compared with classic detection methods \cite{zhu2021deformable, meng2021conditional, li2022dn, zhang2023dino, wang2022anchor, liu2022dab}.
+Deformable DETR \cite{zhu2021deformable} proposes a deformable attention module to sample the value of adaptive positions around the reference point and utilizes the multi-level features to mitigate the slow convergence and high complexity issues of DETR.
+DAB-DETR \cite{liu2022dab} provides explicit positional priors for each query to let the cross-attention module focus on a local region corresponding to a target object by using anchor box size.
+DN-DETR \cite{li2022dn} and DINO \cite{zhang2023dino} design a denoising auxiliary task that bypasses the bipartite graph matching.
+This not only accelerates training convergence but also leads to a better training result.
 In addition, there have been some DETR-based oriented object detectors \cite{ma2021oriented, dai2022ao2}.
-O$^2$DETR \cite{ma2021oriented} is the first attempt to apply DETR to the oriented object detection task and AO$^2$-DETR \cite{dai2022ao2} introduces oriented proposal generation and refinement module into the transformer architecture to refine the feature.
-Nevertheless, both of them predict angle in a naive regression way and do not deal with boundary discontinuity and embed angle information into DETR.
+O$^2$DETR \cite{ma2021oriented} is the first attempt to apply DETR to the oriented object detection task and AO2-DETR \cite{dai2022ao2} introduces oriented proposal generation and refinement module into the transformer architecture to refine the features.
+Nevertheless, both of them predict angles using a simple regression way and do not address boundary discontinuity or embed angle information into DETR.